 How to cite this article:

 Ajay Kumar.
 A study of aggressive behaviour and adjustment in Individual and team women players in relation to their performance.
-International Journal of Physical Education, Sports and Health.
-2015; 2(1): 268-276.
+Int J Phys Educ Sports Health 2015;2(1):268-276.